5 Decluttering Tips: Releasing Your Attachment to Your Stuff

 This article is intended to help you let go without clinging to things that ultimately, don’t matter.
 When you introspect or journey deep within your self, you may realise the uselessness of it all.
 I am not saying that you must donate all your belongings to a charity, but don’t let it control you.

-Here are five ways to gain freedom from your possessions and break the cycle of more, more and more.
+Here are five decluttering tips to gain freedom from your possessions and break the cycle of more and more.

 1) Realise you are not your possessions